London Housing Panel

 The Panel will provide the voluntary and community sector with a structured way of engaging with the Greater London Authority (GLA) in relation to housing policy, and vice versa.

-Trust for London staff will be responsible for running the Panel, including leading the recruitment process for the Panel Chair and Panel Members.
+Trust for London staff will be responsible for running the Panel, and has led the recruitment process for the Panel Chair and Panel Members.

 The Deputy Mayor for Housing and Residential Development, James Murray, will attend meetings of the Panel, if invited to do so.